AFTER VASECTOMY INSTRUCTIONS

 On the day after the procedure, you may walk and drive as much as you like, but no sports, yard work, swimming, or heavy lifting.
 If your job is sedentary (office work or supervisor), you may return to work.

-Three days after the procedure, you may return to more strenuous work and regular activities wearing scrotal support.
+Three days after the procedure, you may return to more active work and regular activities wearing scrotal support.
 Wait 7 days for aggressive sports like basketball and tennis.

 You may have sex 7 days after the procedure.
 It is common to have some blood in the semen for the first few ejaculations.
 Use other forms of contraception until you are told that your semen is sperm-free.